jbrzusto/shiftwrap/README.md

      - `lat LATITUDE` : sets the latitude of the station to LATITUDE decimal degrees (positive is North)

-     - `long LONGITUDE` : sets the longitude of the station to LONGITUDE decimal degrees (positive is West)
+     - `long LONGITUDE` : sets the longitude of the station to LONGITUDE decimal degrees (positive is East)

 	 - `alt ALTITUDE` : sets the altitude of the station to ALTITUDE metres ASL